Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @subsubsection occt_algorithms_history_gen Generated shapes

-The two intersecting edges will both have the intersection vertices Generated from them.
+Two intersecting edges will both have the intersection vertices Generated from them.

 As for the operation with intersecting faces, consider the following example: